-HSU Distance Running Camp continues the legacy established by Jim Hunt, who built HSU's track and field distance program into a powerhouse during the 1960s, 1970s and 80s.
+Humboldt Distance Running Camp continues the legacy established by Jim Hunt, who built the Lumberjacks' track and field distance program into a powerhouse during the 1960s, 1970s and 80s.
 Hunt was inducted into the United States Track & Field and Cross Country Coaches Association (USTFCCCA) Coach Hall of Fame in 2013.

-His impact on the sport continues to this day as many of his athletes promote the fundimentals of training developed by Coach Hunt in their own programs across the country.
-Hunt's most successful athlete, Olympian Mark Conover, leads the NCAA Division I Cal Poly cross country and track programs.
+His impact on the sport continues to this day as many of his athletes promote the fundimentals of training he developed in their own programs across the country.

-Established by legendary HSU Hall of Fame coach Jim Hunt, the camp is recognized as one of the country's premier developmental opportunities for youth and high school athletes.
+Established by legendary Cal Poly Humboldt Hall of Fame coach Jim Hunt, the camp is recognized as one of the country's premier developmental opportunities for youth and high school athletes.
 Numerous individual and team participants have gone on to earn section titles and state meet podium finishes, including several state champions.

 A COMPLETE EXERIENCE

-Running Camp is a 5-day intensive workshop addressing all aspects of training and racing.
-Workouts include daily distance runs on spectacular terrain at various locations on and around the Humboldt State University campus, as well as skill and strength sessions conducted in the beautiful Lumberjack Stadium and athletic complex.
+Humboldt Running Camp is a 5-day intensive workshop addressing all aspects of training and racing.
+Workouts include daily distance runs on spectacular terrain at various locations on and around the Cal Poly Humboldt campus, as well as skill and strength sessions conducted in the beautiful Lumberjack Stadium and athletic complex.
 Classroom clinics cover a range of essential topics, including training theory, biomechanics, sport nutrition, performance recovery, sport psychology, team building and racing strategy.

 All levels of ability and experience are welcome.
-HSU Distance Running Camp is open to anyone who is willing to prepare adequately and wishes to dedicate him or herself to personal improvement.
+Humboldt Distance Running Camp is open to anyone willing to prepare adequately and dedicated to personal improvement.
 The distance and pace of each run is based upon the current fitness of the athlete.
-Athletes are often grouped by ability for various sessions, and care is taken to ensure each participant's particular needs are considered and addressed.
+Athletes are often grouped by ability for various sessions, and care is taken to ensure each participant's particular needs are accommodated.

 OLYMPIC CALIBER STAFF

 In addition to a staff of experienced and highly successful high school, college and national team coaches, Running Camp provides exciting guest speakers.
-Olympic marathon veteran Mark Conover and National Champion triathlete Mike Pigg have been regular attendees.
-Olympians Magdalena Boullet, Kim Conley, Gabe Jennings and Jim Spivey have also been featured visitors.
+Olympic marathon veteran Mark Conover and National Champion triathlete Mike Pigg have been past keynote speakers.
+Olympians Leo Manzano, Magdalena Boullet, Kim Conley, Gabe Jennings and Jim Spivey have also been featured visitors.

 TIME FOR THE TEAM